PTFE vs UHMW: Choosing the Right Low-Friction Plastic

 Temperature: PTFE’s Clear Advantage

-This is where the materials diverge dramatically.
+This is where the materials diverge dramatically, and there’s no room for compromise.

-UHMW begins to soften around 180°F and loses structural integrity above 200°F. It cannot be used in steam environments, near heat sources, or in applications with significant frictional heating.
+UHMW begins to soften around 180°F and loses structural integrity above 200°F. It simply cannot be used in steam environments, near heat sources, or in applications where significant frictional heating occurs.
+If your operating temperature might exceed 180°F even occasionally, UHMW is not an option.

 Chemical Resistance: PTFE Is Nearly Inert